witchy-mutant/blog/_posts/2014-12-21-A-recipe-for-a-happy-software-development-team.markdown

 Practices & Small Habits
 ---

-We have couple of practices & small habits which we're trying to cultivate because they either bring joy or remove friction in the team.
+We have a few practices & small habits which we're trying to cultivate because they either bring joy or remove friction in the team.

 We are fans of **async standups** as explained by [Andrzej Krzywda](https://twitter.com/andrzejkrzywda) in his [blog post](http://andrzejonsoftware.blogspot.com/2014/05/async-standups.html).
 We use [HipChat](http://hipchat.com/) for this and for other daily communication.
-We have separate rooms for #standups, #rsvp (where we simply ask for some opinion/help), #resources (for sharing interesting stuff), #feedback (for asking and giving feedback - yes!), #nsfw (which is actually the most boring one) and couple of others.
+We have separate rooms for #standups, #rsvp (where we simply ask for opinion/help), #resources (for sharing interesting stuff), #feedback (for asking and giving feedback - yes!), #nsfw (which is actually the most boring one) and a couple of others.

-This means we can read what people are or were working on even if we're working from home, different location or catching up after vacation.
+This means we can read what people are/were working on even if we're working from home, different location or catching up after vacation.
 We don't do it at the same time so everyone can choose *his* time when not *in the flow*.
-And written form can provide benefits of structuring thoughts in a better way.
+Additionally, written form provides benefits of structuring our thoughts in a better way.

-*No, this does not mean we're not talking to each other - we talk a lot in a synchronous way but we mix it with asynchronous communication as well.*
+*No, this does not mean we're not talking to each other - we talk a lot in a synchronous way but we mix it with asynchronous communication where appropriate.*

-Every now and then we have **video lunch** - we simply watch videos from conferences after or during a lunch.
-Important part is that we can discuss what has been presented with other members of the team - this is definitely added value over watching videos alone.
+Every now and then we have a **video lunch** - we simply watch videos from conferences after or during lunch.
+The important part is that we can discuss the session with other members of the team - this is definitely added value over watching videos alone.

 We started **Friday-treat-yourself** initiative - one person of the team is preparing something to eat for the rest of the team.
-Now *that* is nice - having sushi prepared by a member of the team - having a tart prepared by (fiancé of) other member of the team - perfect!
+Now *that* is nice - having sushi prepared by one team member or a tart prepared by (fiancé of) another one - perfect!

-In our room there is **Sound System** with its own playlist which plays music we selected for together coding.
+We've recently set up a **Sound System** in our room.
+We have also collaboratively created a playlist of music we listen to while coding.
 Recently we've been obliged by other teams to play Metallica on Fridays - can be done.
 Yes, this makes us happier as well.

-We also try to go together for a lunch quite often.
-There is one *hip* place - simply a [milk bar](http://en.wikipedia.org/wiki/Bar_mleczny) called Teofilanka with reasonably good food.
-Going there (it's couple of minutes walk) and sitting there together - this can have a really nice effect on a team.
-And you won't guess what they serve on Wednesdays as a dessert...
+We also try take lunch together as often as possible.
+There is one *hip* place near our office - a [milk bar](http://en.wikipedia.org/wiki/Bar_mleczny) called Teofilanka with reasonably good food.
+Going there (it's about a five minute walk) and sitting there together has a really nice effect on a team.
+And you won't guess what they serve on Wednesdays for dessert...

-We didn't go out together that often just because it's harder to find a suitable date for 6 people but we've been going out in smaller groups couple of times and I think I don't have to convince you that this is a great way to get to know each other and build another level of relationship in a team.
+We aren't going out together that often just because it's difficult to find a suitable time for 6 people.
+However, we've been going out in smaller groups a few times and I don't think I have to convince you that this is a great way to get to know each other and build another level of relationship in a team.

 Future ideas
 ---

-We have couple of other ideas which can make us even more happy.
+We have a couple of other ideas which can make us even more happy.

-**Lazy Monday** is kind of home office for everyone - Monday could be the best because it's harder to come to work after nicely spent weekend.
+**Lazy Mondays** is kind of home office for everyone - Monday could be the best because it's harder to come to work after a nicely spent weekend.

 **Developer Day** is an idea to dedicate one day, let's say - a month, to learn new things and present it the same day to other members of the team.
 I've seen similar idea in our organization in the past but this time I think it can actually work.

-**MVP of the Sprint** - idea to highlight someone's special contribution to the sprint.
-You can imagine that there are many ways of giving a prize to such person.
+**MVP of the Sprint** - an idea to highlight someone's special contribution to the sprint.
+You can imagine that there are many ways of giving praise to such a person.
 It has to come from the team though.

 There are of course things not necessarily dependent on us but nice to have like **shower** in the office (for bikers mostly) and **sleeping** space to have power-nap during a day.
 This would definitely make us even more happy.
 But I would put those quite high on Maslow's Hierarchy of Programmers Needs therefore not needed so badly.